-Fixed assets have a long life and are for use within the business and not held for resale.
+Fixed assets or long term assets have a long life and are for use within the business and not held for resale.
 They are not part of the trading inventory, and are not involved in the day to day working capital cycle of the business so are not readily convertible into cash.

 The amount recorded as a fixed asset is the capitalized cost which includes both the cost of the asset itself and the costs incurred in preparing the asset for its intended use, such as shipping, installation and testing costs.

 The cost of the asset is the fair market value of the asset, usually the cash paid, or in the case of a part exchange of assets, the cash paid plus the fair market value of assets given in exchange.

 The typical costs to be included for different types of asset are summarized below.

 Costs forming part of land assets typically include the following.

 - Survey fees

 - Back property taxes

 - Clearing and grading of the land